-PIRLS (Progress in International Reading Literacy Study) assesses the reading achievement of Fourth-class pupils.
+PIRLS assesses the reading achievement of pupils in Fourth grade (equivalent to Fourth class, in Ireland).
 First conducted in 2001, PIRLS takes place every five years.
 Ireland participated for the first time in PIRLS in 2011.
 In 2016, Ireland participated again, and was also one of 14 countries to administer a new “add-on” assessment of digital literacy, called ePIRLS.

 Ireland had planned to administer PIRLS on computer in 2021.
-However, in light of the COVID-19 pandemic, Ireland will instead opt for paper-based testing.
-Unfortunately, the decision to opt for paper-based testing also means that Ireland cannot participate in the ePIRLS component of the test in this cycle.
-The results for PIRLS 2021 will be published at the end of 2022.
+However, in light of the COVID-19 pandemic, Ireland instead opted for paper-based testing.
+Unfortunately, the decision to opt for paper-based testing meant that Ireland could not participate in the ePIRLS component of the test in this cycle, as ePIRLS passages were integrated into the PIRLS rotation for countries administering the test on computer.

 A major purpose of PIRLS is to provide background information that can be used to improve teaching and learning.
 For example, the study collects detailed information about curriculum and curriculum implementation, instructional practices, and school resources.
 The assessment is based on comprehensive frameworks developed collaboratively with the participating countries.
 The frameworks specify in some detail the knowledge, skills, and understandings to be assessed.